BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 # Day 20 – OSI Be Like: “Layered like Cake”
 📅 Date: 26 June 2025
 Networking 101 again.
 OSI model is starting to feel natural.
 Ports, packets, protocols — all lining up now.
 I’ve seen these in Wireshark, but now I *understand* them!

-# Day 21 – Sync It Up, Captain!
-📅 Date: 27 June 2025
 Finally took a breather to log all this madness.
 GitHub journal catching up, scripts coming soon.
 It feels GOOD to document.
 This journey is mine — raw, messy, and real!

+# Day 21 – Brain Fry Day!
+📅 Date: 27 June 2025
+Worked all day today.
+Though most of brain traffic went towards GitHub profile page setup, some routed from tryhackme too! :)
+Loved the day: exhausting but due to something that i like to do.
+Moving forward with great spirits for tomorrow!!

+# Day 22 – Sync It Up, Captain!
+📅 Date: 28 June 2025
+Found out I missed a 'date' somewhere 🥲.
+Uploading tomorrow's today itself because of that!
+Oops!!!